Drug Lord Juan Hernández Is FREE: "This is the Be Best Christmas ever!"

 There is no doubt that Trump had been keeping score.
 And the sport he was playing?
 One-upmanship.
 The Hernández conviction was a huge victory for Biden’s DOJ, and there was no way that Trump was going to let that stand.
 He was intent on taking that win off the scoreboard while simultaneously smearing Biden’s reputation.

 And of course, let us not forget the election Trump lost fair and square to Joe Biden on November 3, 2020.
-Indeed, there was a lot of evening-the-score to be done on that Trump loss.
-Why not start by leaving Biden’s official portrait off the White House’s new “Presidential Walk of Fame.”
-It’s pretty weird — there are portraits of 43 of the 44 presidents, and Biden’s face is noticeably absent.
+Indeed, there was a lot of evening-of-the-score to be done on that significant Trump loss.
+Why not start by leaving Biden’s official portrait off the White House’s “Presidential Walk of Fame.”
+It’s pretty weird — there are portraits of 43 of the 44 presidents on the walkway of the West Colonnade, and Biden’s face is noticeably absent.
 Where the 46th president’s picture might have been is a photo of his autopen.

-Trump really needed a win because he has been falling behind — between all those DOJ issues, the Epstein fiasco, the economy tanking, falling asleep at meetings, and his all-time low approval ratings — no potential victories were on the horizon.
-So, he had to fabricate one.
-And a real douzy it was: putting one of Central America’s worst drug traffickers back out onto the streets.
+Trump really needed this win because he had been falling behind — what with his DOJ issues, the Epstein fiasco, the economy tanking, falling asleep at the wheel, and his all-time low approval ratings — it appeared no victories were on the horizon.
+So, Trump had to fabricate one.
+And a real douzy it was: putting one of Central America’s worst drug traffickers back out onto the streets — the streets of the United States, the country Trump is supposedly protecting from “criminals,” “rapists,” “garbage,” and “leeches” — people who are “poisoning the blood of our country.”

 Releasing Juan Orlando Hernández from prison and pretending he had been unfairly targeted by the Biden administration, now there was a spectacle that was sure to stir the MAGA masses.
 If Karoline Leavitt could get the wording just right, everyone would understand that Trump was winning and that he, once again, had the upper hand.